 - Standard mineralogical tools (XRD, XRF, etc.)

 - Alexandra Glöckle: Effect of cadmium on (a)biotic greenhouse gas emissions in agricultural soil.
 2020

-I will teach a lecture plus associated lab course on Rhizosphere processes at the University of Tuebingen starting in the Winter Semester 2020/21.
+I will teach a lecture plus associated lab course on Rhizosphere processes at the University of Tuebingen starting in the Summer Semester 2021.